tao-pr/thundercats/README.md

 ## Motivation

-What if we can write Spark in the following way.
+What if we can write Spark in the following `Monadic` way.

 ```scala
 val p = for {